 Neuschwanstein Castle is a true bucket list destination!
-This castle is one of the most famous ones in Europe and it is the most visited destination in Germany.
-Although it looks gorgeous from every angle but due to the tourist crowds it’s not always easy to take some amazing photos.
-If you wanna find the best photography spots at Neuschwanstein Castle, including some secret ones, keep on reading!
+This castle is not only one of the most beautiful fairytales castles in Europe but it’s the most visited destination in Germany as well.
+Although it looks gorgeous from every angle, due to the tourist crowds it’s not always easy to take some amazing photos.
+If you want to find the best Neuschwanstein Castle viewpoints, including some secret ones, keep on reading!

-If you are visiting this fairytale castle for the first time I suggest checking out my Ultimate guide to Neuschwanstein Castle!
-In this travel guide you can find many useful information about when to visit, where to stay and what to expect.
+If you are visiting this fairytale castle for the first time I suggest checking out my ultimate guide to Neuschwanstein Castle where you can find many useful information about when to visit, where to stay and what to expect.
 Planning to visit Neuschwanstein Castle from Munich?
-Check out my step-by-step travel guide about how to get to Neuschwanstein Castle from Munich!
+Read my step-by-step travel guide about how to get to Neuschwanstein Castle from Munich!

 Disclosure: *This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*

-Let’s start with the most famous one: the Marienbrücke (also referred as Mary’s Bridge in English).
+Let’s start with the most famous Neuschwanstein Castle viewpoint: the Marienbrücke (also referred as Mary’s Bridge in English).
 If you are looking for that iconic castle view you’ve probably seen a thousand times on postcards, this is it!

-It’s a great place if you wanna photograph the castle itself, but if you wanna be on the picture as well it will be quite a challenge.
-The bridge is not so wide so it’s kinda impossible to have a full body picture and top of that it’s usually really crowded.
-Although if you go early or you are patient enough you can still shoot some great portraits on the bridge.
+It’s a great place if you wanna photograph the castle itself, but if you want to be on the picture as well it will be quite a challenge.
+The bridge is quite narrow so it’s kinda impossible to have a full body picture and on top of that it’s usually really crowded.
+However, if you go early or you are patient enough you can still shoot some great portraits on the bridge.

-Getting to the Marienbrücke by foot (official way)
+How to get to Marienbrücke by foot (official way)

-Your first option is to go by foot, you can see the official map below that marks the hiking trails.
-Actually there are more paths in reality, but if you wanna follow the official way you need to find the red path.
+If you want to reach Marienbrücke, your first option is to go by foot – you can see the official map below that marks the hiking trails.
+Actually there are more paths in reality, but if you want to follow the official way you need to find the red path.
 Start following the pathway until you reach the castle.
 Then you need to go further up on the purple trail and at the end you will reach the bridge with the iconic view.

-Now this is a really long way, it can take up an entire hour to get there, depending on your fitness level.
+Now, this is a really long way – it can take up an entire hour to get there, depending on your fitness level.
 But the good news is that you can make some shortcuts!
-You have two options for this, and none of them are marked on the map.
+You have two options for this, but none of them are marked on the map.

-Getting to the Marienbrücke by foot (with shortcuts)
+How to get to Marienbrücke by foot (with shortcuts)

 Your first option is to start the trail behind the parking lots (which are on the left side of the Alpseestraße, see the above map).
 There is concrete stairway, start following that and you will soon find yourself on the red trail (somewhere around the brown point marked on the map).
 From there you need to follow the red trail, and then the purple trail, like I mentioned above.